 For those with cognitive impairments caused by traumatic brain injury, stroke or age-related dementia, you may have a more difficult time with organizing.
 These conditions often impact your ability to process the information needed to organize your physical surroundings.
 With support and professional guidance these obstacles can be overcome or diminished.

 Organizing physical items in your home – by sorting, editing and assigning where they live – is a form of self-care that improves your body, brain and mood.
-It may feel difficult, painful or even boring at first but with a plan, consistent action and focus, you will likely feel good, less stress and an improved attitude toward your life and wellbeing.
+It may feel difficult, painful or even boring at first but with a plan, consistent action and focus, you will likely feel good, less stressed and happier.

 Lis McKinley, M.A., is a certified professional organizer, move manager and owner of LET’S MAKE ROOM, LLC based in Oakland, Ca.